 Mindfulness is a way of paying attention to, and seeing clearly whatever is happening in our lives.
 It will not eliminate lifes pressures, but it can help us respond to them in a calmer manner that benefits our heart, head, and body.
 It helps us recognise and step away from habitual, often unconscious emotional and physiological reactions to everyday events.
 It provides us with a scientifically researched approach to cultivating clarity, insight, and understanding.
 Practicing mindfulness allows us to be fully present in our life and work, and improve our quality of life.

-You can access the 30 minute sessions via Microsoft Teams.
+You can access the 15 minute sessions via Microsoft Teams.
 Check the Trust intranet for more details.

-The 90 minute workshop will be delivered via Microsoft Teams and will include short mindfulness practices, additional resources and advice on where to find support.
+These 2 hour workshop will be delivered via Microsoft Teams and will include short mindfulness practices, additional resources and advice on where to find support.

 To find out when and to book your place email firstname.lastname@example.org.

 Nottingham Centre for Mindfulness is offering three Mindfulness based courses free to staff in the Trust:

 Mindfulness for daily living - 6 week course of 1 hour sessions combining short meditation practices and developing mindful awareness in daily life.
 Practising ways of stepping out of automatic pilot can increase our awareness and enable us to live life more fully.
 In order to develop the skills involved up to 30 minutes daily home practice is required.
 To find out when and to book your place email email@example.com.